jstarn/koksalmis.github.io/_posts/2017-11-18-welcome-to-jekyll.markdown

 ### Publishing The Website

 If you want to publish your website on The Internet.
 Just upload your files in a repository that named **username.github.io**.
 And `GitHub` will do the rest.
-After some time, you can check your website from **usernama.github.io**.
+After some time, you can check your website from **username.github.io**.
 For example, this website's repository on my GitHub account you can find [here](https://github.com/koksalmis/koksalmis.github.io)

 ### Conclusion
 `Jekyll` was a litte bit difficult for me because I had no idea "What is static site generator ?" and "What is Jekyll ?".
 And also `Jekyll` was a litte bit complex because there are many files and hard to build in locally not like classic(HTML,CSS,Javascript).
-But after understanding structure of `Jekyl` and how it makes easier things, For example publishing posts because in `Jekyll` you don't need to write same HMTL code everytime, I like the mechanism of `Jekyll`.
+But after understanding structure of `Jekyll` and how it makes easier things, For example publishing posts in `Jekyll`.You don't need to write same HMTL code everytime for your each post and like it.

 These my thoughts and experience about `Github Pages` and `Jekyll`.